No products in the cart.

 Taking a vast country, it is not very easy to distribute physical goods to various regions of the country and be able to secure products from suppliers.
 It is the need of investing a significant amount of money in planning the logistics.
-For the success and good will of any ecommerce website, it is necessary to get the customers receive their goods in the promised time frame and in good condition without a bit of damage.
+For the success and goodwill of any ecommerce website, it is necessary to get the customers receive their goods in the promised time frame and in good condition without a bit of damage.

 Payment problems also happen.
 Believing in cash transactions to be safer than online Paypal and credit cards payment, cash on delivery is widely used.
-The customers place the order but pays only when they receive the product at their doorsteps.
+The customers place the order but pay only when they receive the product at their doorsteps.

 Types of Ecommerce Websites

 Ecommerce websites connect varieties of brands and services with consumers.
 There are sites that offer auctions on branded items, sites that let you loan your second property, sites that have created an online marketplace with shopping cart solution and even sites that recommend you other online stores.

 There are 8 business models for ecommerce website to set up.